Updated on 2025-11-19 GMT+08:00

 Description

-Upload the kubectl configuration file to complete cluster authentication.
-The file can be in JSON or YAML format.
+Upload the kubeconfig file saved in Obtaining kubeconfig to complete cluster authentication.
+The file must be in JSON or YAML format.

 Figure 1 Registering a cluster